-How did come to focus on the topic in your documentary?
+How did you come to work on this theme?

 Commentary from the Screening Committee Members